Table of Contents

 - You can designate the height of your slider (compare: with the Post Carousel block, you need to create a new custom template to set custom height).

-- Select either slide or fade animation effects.
+- Select the either slide or fade animation effects.

 The rest of the settings are just the same.
 Don’t forget that you can also switch the slider width between full-width and wide-width.